The-Petros-Team/bring-framework/README.md

 5. <span style="color:green">_**Bean**_</span> - can be put only on methods in a configuration class marked via _**Configuration**_ annotation
 6. <span style="color:green">_**Autowired**_</span> - enables dependency injection mechanism for the fields marked via this annotation (only field injection mechanism is supported currently)

-To start using Bring Framework please add dependency:
+To start using Bring Framework please proceed with the following steps:
+1. Add the following configuration to your pom.xml:
 ```
 <dependencies>
     <dependency>